citp/privacy-policy-historical/h/hi/hiv/hive.co.md

   * **Registration & Access to the Services:** We use registration information to identify you when you are logging into the Website and using the Services.
 In order to use member features of our Services you must provide certain Personal Information to us such as your name, address, email address, and geographic location.
 Your Personal Information will be disclosed to the Brands you have shown interest in through the Services and you may be contacted by them.
   * **Transactional Notifications:** We provide notifications for certain activities relating to your use of the Services such as service updates and notifications regarding your account.
 Despite your indicated e-mail preferences, we may send you notices of any updates to our Terms of Service or Privacy Policy.
   * **Profile Data Shared with Brands and Public Data:** Publicly available data about you that is found on third-party sites (eg. information that is publicly available on Google or Facebook) may be collected and combined with other information held about you through the Services.
 Brands will be able to click on your profile and have access to certain information about you if you are in their audience.
 This information may include but is not limited to your general location (town, city and country) your first name and data about your usage of the Services (such as your interaction with a Brand’s content).
   * **Service Delivery:** We use your personal information to respond to your queries (including requests for technical support or product information) and to deliver functionality and services requested by you.
-We also use your personal information to connect you with Brands you have shown interest in by downloading their songs, entering their contests, viewing their content or participating in other fan engagements.
-Such Brands will have the ability through the Services to update you on concerts, share other news and promotions and communicate directly with you and with fan groups you may be a member of.
+We also use your personal information to connect you with Brands you have shown interest in by downloading their songs, entering their contests, viewing their content or participating in other audience engagements.
+Such Brands will have the ability through the Services to update you on concerts, share other news and promotions and communicate directly with you and with audience groups you may be a member of.
   * **Marketing Communications:** If you opt-in to receive marketing communications from us, we will keep you up to date on our products and services (including events, Brands and content we think you might be interested in), upcoming surveys or contests as well as those of our affiliates and certain third parties.
 You may withdraw your consent to receiving marketing communications at any time by unsubscribing from certain forms of communications through your account settings, or by emailing us and requesting we do so for you.
   * **Statistics:** We also collect statistics about use of the Services through cookies and other means (see _System Logs & Cookies_ below).
 We collect information through the Services and Website to manage our business and perform data analyses/audits for internal use.
   * **Personalization:** We use some information collected through the Website and Services (eg. see _System Logs & Cookies_ below) to target advertising based on factors such as geographical location, gender, interests, habits, etc. and to tailor your experience on our Website and display content that we believe to be of particular interest to You (see further _Advertisements_ ).